 Assessment is through a mixture of written assignments, observations and portfolio evidence against the Teacher Standards.
 The three tasks are: a school summary, action research and a child study.

-The formal training course (held on Fridays) is split between two sites - primarily at the FIPC campus in Chigwell.
-In addition, sessions will also run at our NET Latton Green campus in Harlow.
+The formal training course (held on Fridays) is situated at our NET Latton Green campus in Harlow.